 Rachel Fox: Mind Body Coach

-Understanding your character strengths is a huge component of finding yourself, or learning who you truly are.
+Understanding your character strengths is an important part of finding yourself, or learning who you truly are.

-It’s not that I am not strong and resilient, I absolutely am.
+It’s not that I am not strong and resilient, smiley and happy, I absolutely am.
 But that isn’t WHO I am.

-(Inside I was crumbling emotionally – that story is for another page)
+(Inside I was crumbling emotionally – but that story is for another page)

-It has been through understanding my character strengths, that has finally had me on the road to understanding who I really am – underneath all the surface-level stuff.
+Understanding my character strengths has supported me in getting to know who I really am – underneath all the surface-level lifey stuff.

-It is through discovering their character strengths that they begin to see themselves and all the good things about their personality.
+Through discovering our character strengths, we can begin to see ourselves and all the good things we are.

 We often focus on the things we find challenging, looking for ways to improve our performance.